Refresher on bash with Orange Pi specifics

 pi@orangepi:/home$ cd ~ # go back to the home directory

-command stands for list.
+lscommand stands for list.
 It displays the files and directories in the current directory.
 You can also specify a different directory as an argument to list its contents.
-For example,ls /
+For example,ls /will list the files and directories in the root directory.
+Thelscommand has many options that can modify its output, such as-lfor long format,-afor showing hidden files,-tfor sorting by modification time, and-Sfor sorting by size.
+Here is an example of using thelscommand with some options in a code block:

 pi@orangepi:~$ ls -l / # list the files and directories in the root directory in long format